openbci-archive/pyOpenBCI/README.md

   Provide a stable Python driver for all OpenBCI Biosensors
 </p>

 This repo has been designed to be a more beginner friendly version of the [OpenBCI-Python](https://github.com/OpenBCI/OpenBCI_Python) repo.
 If there is anything you think we should add please open an issue.
+The OpenBCI-Python repo is still live but it is not longer being mantained by OpenBCI.

 Using this repo provides a building block for developing with Python.
 The goal for the Python library is to ***provide a stable Python driver for all OpenBCI Biosensors***, that: